How to make the most of virtual visitsVirtual care · Jul 29, 2020

 TELUS Health is committed to supporting Canadians and healthcare professionals with integrated technologies that promote safety, security and support better home and community-based care delivery.
 Some examples include:

-Babylon by TELUS Health is a virtual healthcare service which offers video consultations with licensed in-province doctors, even on evenings and weekends.
+TELUS Health MyCare is a virtual healthcare service which offers video consultations with licensed in-province doctors, even on evenings and weekends.
 Available to residents of B.C. and Alberta as well as those in Ontario during the COVID-19 pandemic, this service is available via a mobile app on your smartphone.
 Also across the country, Canadians can get peace of mind 24/7 with our chat-style Symptom Checker.
 Powered by Artificial Intelligence, it asks you questions about your symptoms to suggest possible courses of action.
 Download the app and register today.